-Courtney joined the WaNPRC in March of this year.
+Courtney joined the WaNPRC in March of 2018.
 She was brought on board during a transition within the Finance Division’s grant operations.
 This was also amidst Ann Schmidt’s retirement after her 36 years of service here.
 Courtney describes herself as highly motivated and goal oriented as a senior grant & contract management specialist.
 She has a Master’s degree and within her 17 years of experience has tested for and achieved credentials as a Certified Research Administrator and Certified Pre-Award Research Administrator.

 She has a background clinical and biomedical research and administration within academic, for-profit, and non-profit settings.
 Her extensive expertise covers the entire grant life cycle with contract management, clinical site and research contracts, federal and non-profit grant applications, awards, subcontracts and sub awards.

 Courtney is poised to expand our grant portfolio and increase research funding.
 These operations have obvious impacts upon all of us employed at the Primate Center.

 Could you please briefly describe your role as Grant and Contract Manager?

 I am involved in the pre-award phase of the grant application process which includes the non-scientific sections and the routing of the complete application to the Office of Sponsored Programs.
 I also work with outside investigators on the scope of work, coordinating with Jesse Day and the Finance team to assess that our facilities, resources and capabilities are compatible with their projects.

 Have you held prior positions that will help you in your relatively new role here?